 In 2016, the pair opened concept store At The Issue Ten, on Barcelona’s Avinguda Diagonal, a space that is equal parts bookstore, art gallery and design destination.

-Vivirido and Sourigues, who hail from small towns in Spain and Argentina, respectively, cut their teeth in the heady editorial scene of London of the early 2000s, working as assistants and freelancers for titles such as The Face, Arena, and Dazed & Confused.
+Vivirido and Sourigues, who hail from small towns in Spain and Argentina, respectively, cut their teeth in the heady editorial scene of London of the early 2000s, working as assistants and freelancers for titles such as The Face, Arena and Dazed & Confused.
 Sourigues got his start as a stylist; Vivirido in PR.

-But finding the British fashion magazine scene cliquey and unreceptive to their sensibility, they decided to forgo London and create their own publication, following only their own rules, far away from the city’s established system and aesthetic codes.
+Finding the British fashion magazine scene cliquey and unreceptive to their sensibility, they decided to forgo London and create their own publication, following only their own rules, far away from the city’s established system and aesthetic codes.